KnownStormChaser/master-weather-model-list/models/wave_models/global/gdwps-canada.md

 # GDWPS (Global Deterministic Wave Prediction System)

 ## What this model is
-The Global Deterministic Wave Prediction System (GDWPS) is Canada’s **global operational wave forecast system**, used to predict ocean wave conditions worldwide.
+The Global Deterministic Wave Prediction System (GDWPS) is Canada’s operational global wave forecasting system, designed to predict ocean surface wave conditions worldwide.

-It is based on the third-generation spectral wave model **WaveWatch III® (WW3)** and produces deterministic wave forecasts for marine applications.
+GDWPS provides deterministic forecasts of wave height, period, direction, and related parameters and serves as the primary source of global wave guidance and boundary conditions for Canada’s regional wave models.

 ---

 ## Who runs it
-- **Organization:** Environment and Climate Change Canada (Canadian Meteorological Centre)
+- **Organization:** Canadian Meteorological Centre (CMC) / Environment and Climate Change Canada
 - **Country / region:** Canada

 ---